Pepperoni-Jabroni/ThirdPersonMaps/README.md

 - Works at any scale
 - Works with both left & right hands

 You can force the Map scale in the HUD if you don't like the default size.
+Please see the file in your config folder.

 ## Standard Map First Person
 ![](https://i.imgur.com/pW9xYq6.png)